Skip to main content

 • “I feel like the assets and textures used in the game are very unpolished, very basic, and lack personality.”

-• “Again, like the graphics, it feels simplistic to the point that it feels like placeholder assets are being used.”
+• “Again, like the graphics, it feels simplistic to the point it feels like placeholder assets are being used.”

 • music